 When used in events and parties, low-angle photography offers the advantage of capturing the motion blur of dancers and performers on the stage.
 It gives a new view to the audience and adds up to the overall excitement of the event.

 9. Better Perspectives with Reflections and Shadows

-One of the best ways to use low-angle shots is by clicking reflection and shadows.
+One of the best ways to use low-angle shots is by clicking reflections and shadows.
 This creates an extreme perspective where the shadows are longer and shorter, based on the time frame.
 As a result, the reflection closest to the camera appears large while images far away are small.

 10. Creates High Impact Children Photography

 Children are filled with facial expressions; they carry innocence and emotions to capture, leaving a lasting impression on your viewer.
-For this purpose, a low angle technique comes in handy.
+For this purpose, a low-angle technique comes in handy.
 You can stoop down to a child’s eye level and click them to create high-impact images.

 Low Angle Photography Videos